Arya-Jathar/nifty-screener-frontend/README.md

 **Arya Jathar**
 Built this app by integrating React + FastAPI with the help of ChatGPT & Claude.
-Understands all components, calculations, and design decisions.
+Strives to understand all components, calculations, and design decisions made during the production and deployment of this website.

----

-##  Disclaimer
-- Price data comes from Yahoo Finance and may have slight delays.
----